Click here to see how you can join us!

 Jennifer Wenzl (2015-2017) – Research Associate working on Single Atom Detection in Cryogenic Solids (SADiCS).
 Favorite scientific instruments: lasers (in all colors).
 Now back in Germany.

 Courtney Nelson (2017) – REU Student – Majoring in physics and mathematics at Occidental College.
 Courtney is working on the Single Atom Microscope project at the Spinlab and enjoys Richard Feynman and participating in the engineering club at Occidental College.
+Now at Occidental College.

 Andrew Sanchez (2017) – REU Student – Upon completion of his undergraduate studies at the University of Connecticut (2018), Andrew hopes to study nuclear physics in a graduate program.
 He will be working with Roy Ready to develop an optical method for measuring electrode gap distance.
+Now at University of Connecticut.

 Kristen Parzuchowski (2015-2017) – DRS Program – “I have worked as an undergraduate research assistant on the Single Atom Detection in Cryogenics Solids experiment since August of 2015.
 My work has consisted of planning, designing and assembling the vacuum system for our experiment.
 I calculate expected outputs such as the atomic flow rate & fluorescence yield for beam flux measurements and the ratio of ytterbium (& magnesium) to neon in our thin films of solid neon.
 I write programs that make the calculations quick and easy.
 I adjust optics for the experiment and help with collecting and analyzing the actual data.
 My favorite scientific instrument is our spectrometer.
 We use it in almost all of our experiments because it’s a simple way to measures the spectrum of light in an instant” Graduated MSU in May 2017 and now a Physics Graduate Student at University of Colorado, Boulder.